-- Only use the power adapter and cable that was included with your camera.
-Third party cables and adapters may not work with your camera and could damage it.
-If you have a Nest Hello you can use the tested and approved Indoor Power Adapter (available in the US only).
+- Only use the power adaptor and cable that was included with your camera.
+Third-party cables and adaptors may not work with your camera and could damage it.
+If you have a Nest Hello, you can use the tested and approved Indoor Power Adapter (available in the US only).

 - Do not block airflow to your camera by painting it, covering it with silicone sleeves or adhesive skins, or trying to hide it in an enclosure such as a box.

-- Use Nest cameras and Hello within its operating temperature range:
+- Use Nest cameras and Hello within their operating temperature range:

 - Keep your camera out of direct sunlight.
 Use Nest Cam Indoor, Nest Cam IQ Indoor and Dropcam only indoors.

 - Do not use indoor cameras outside.
 This includes Nest Cam Indoor, Nest Cam IQ Indoor and Dropcam.

 To avoid risk of fire and electric shock:

 - Use only the power adaptor and cable that was included with your camera.
 Third-party cables and adaptors may not work with your camera and might even damage it.

 Note: The only third-party power source that has been tested and approved is the Indoor Power Adapter for Nest Hello (available in the US only).

 - Install in accordance with local building and installation regulations.
 For example, if your desired electrical outlet is exposed to direct rain, the electrical code may require that the outlet have a while-in-use cover.